famousj/gentle-gall-intro/subscriptions.md

 The 'zapgal' rune (`!<`) is the opposite of the `!>` rune.  `!>` creates a vase.
 `!<` takes a type and a vase and returns the data, with the type assigned.
-We passed an atom, so we use `@` for our type.
+We used `%atom` for our mark, so we use `@` for the type.

-Lines 87-90:
+Line 87:
 ```
-      =/  lit  ?+  lit-atom  !!
+      =/  lit  ;;(on-off lit-atom)
-                 %on   %on
-                 %off  %off
-               ==
 ```

-Our `on-off` type is a union of `%on` and `%off`.
-There's no way to directly convert from an atom to a union, so we use a switch statement, `?+`.

-If, for some reason, `%lightswitch` sends us something other than `%off` or `%on`, we do the default, which is 'zapzap' (`!!`), a crash.
+The 'micmic' rune (`;;`) will set `lit` to be of type `on-off` if `lit-atom` nests, i.e. if it's `%on` or `%off`.
+If, for some reason, `%lightswitch` sends us any atom other than those two terms, this will crash.

+A runtime failure is bad enough, but if we crash in the middle of `on-agent`, this will automatically cancel our subscription.

-This is not ideal, but this will do for now.
+This is not ideal, to put it mildly.
+But it will do for now.
 We will address this in a future chapter.

-A runtime failure is bad enough, but if we crash in the the middle of `on-agent`, this will automatically cancel our subscription.
-Since the `%fact` card we're receiving is in another agent defined in a different `.hoon` file, it could be tricky to figure out what's going on.

-We will fix this issue when we create a custom mark later.

-On lines 92-97, we handle `%watch-ack` and `%kick`.
+On lines 89-94, we handle `%watch-ack` and `%kick`.
 If you have any setup or cleanup on the subscriber-side you want to do, this is the place to do it.

 A final note: all the way up in line 6, we did this: